 You can request to not have your information used in this way.
 For full details of the rights you have, please see the Your Rights section.

-If you apply for a Charity grant, we will ask you to provide equality, diversity, and inclusion data, called diversity monitoring data.
-Diversity monitoring data is provided to us directly by you and only where you choose to provide it.
+We collect equality, diversity, and inclusion data (diversity monitoring data) for reasons of substantial public interest to ensure compliance with the Equality Act 2010.
+Diversity monitoring data provided to us is provided directly by you and only where you choose to provide it.
 We will never require you to submit this information.

 Diversity monitoring data is special category data under the UK GDPR and includes information regarding:

 - sexuality and gender identification, including gender reassignment

 Diversity monitoring data is also used in an anonymised format for equal opportunities monitoring and to compare representation in the areas detailed below, assessing our impact and progress against our Strategy.
 It may be published as anonymised statistics or reported in an anonymised format to comply with legal and regulatory responsibilities, including those under the Equality Act 2010.